Odalislnunez/ProductManagementSkillTest/README.md

 # Items Management System.

 _This system is a simple application to an user or employee can manage customers, items and all the items assigned to a customer and generate report of them.
 It's a system for testing skill purpose.
-Documentation is available in two formats inside this repository, find Items Management.pdf or Items Management.chm._
+Documentation is available in two formats inside this repository, find Items Management.pdf or Items Management.chm.
+Master branch only has the initial structure of the project, but development once has the complete final project._

 ## Getting start 🚀